-Dr. Robinson and our dental team place all types of dental fillings in our Chapel Hill dental office, including inlays and onlays for tooth decay and damage in larger molars where chewing forces are the strongest.
+Dr. Cook and our dental team place all types of dental fillings in our Chapel Hill dental office, including inlays and onlays for tooth decay and damage in larger molars where chewing forces are the strongest.

 If tooth decay is diagnosed, we will often recommend a return visit to place the dental filling unless you are already experiencing discomfort or sensitivity.